wavemaker/docs/learn/app-development/custom-widgets/enterprise-marketplace.md

 - Go to a project.
 - To consume a Prefab published to Marketplace, go to the Pages tab.
 - Locate **Prefabs** and click the '+' icon.
-This opens a dialog, listing all the prefabs that are ready to consume.
+This opens a dialog, listing all the Prefabs that are ready to consume.
 - Go to the **Marketplace** tab.
 Select the Prefab and click **Import**.

 ![Enterprise Marketplace](/learn/assets/wm_enterprisemarketplace.png)